ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/diskmanagement.md

 ![Disk Management-With Extra Space](Images/diskmanagement/freespacevisible.PNG)

-In this example, we would like to extend drive C: to make use of the additional 20GB of available disk space, to do this, right click on the drive C: partition as below and select "Extend" from the context menu.
+In this example, we would like to extend drive C: to make use of the additional 20GB of available disk space, to do this, right click on the drive C: partition as below and select "Extend Volume" from the context menu.

 ![Partition Options](Images/diskmanagement/rightclickpartition.PNG)